arnoldt100/anansi/documentation/source/Enumerations/RegistryAnansiMDStatus.cpp.rst

 .. enum:: RegistryAnansiMDStatus : int

     A scoped enum that enumerates the states of the Anansi MD simulation.

+    .. member:: int Undefined

+        The status is undefined.

     .. member:: int InitializingSimulationEnvironmentInProgess